reactive-python/reactpy/docs/src/learn/add-react-to-an-existing-project.md

 If you want to add some interactivity to your existing project, you don't have to rewrite it in React.
 Add React to your existing stack, and render interactive React components anywhere.

 </p>

-!!! warning "In Progress"

-    This feature is planned, but not yet developed.

-    See [this issue](https://github.com/reactive-python/reactpy/issues/653) for more details.

 <!--
 <Note>